gaurav0630/Product-LookUp/README.md

 - **Error Handling**: Displays an error message if no products are found or if an API error occurs.
 - **Responsive Design**: Styled with Material-UI components for a modern and consistent look.

+## Live Demo
+Check out the live demo of the application [here](https://product-lookup-bygaurav.netlify.app).

 ## Dependencies
 - [React](https://reactjs.org/) - JavaScript library for building user interfaces.
 - [Material-UI](https://mui.com/) - React component library for UI design.